wingbotai/docs/doc/README.md

 * Each intent can have great number of example texts - bot uses these texts for intent recognition.
 Bot recognition isn't however limited just to these texts, with growing body of texts grows bot's capability to recognise texts with similar meaning that are not directly included in intent example texts.
 * Every intent can be paired to exactly one block cell

+**Intents can be edited either via separate interface in intents section...**
+/img/intents_section

+**...or directly in interaction to which they are linked** /img/intents_interaction